Is a Raw Food Diet Good for Cats?

 produce than frozen, therefore it can be 30% higher in cost for the

 consumer.
-However, the ease of tearing open a bag or pouch will often be worth it for those who don’t want to wait for frozen food to defrost.
-Freeze-dried cat food will need to be reconstituted with lukewarm water.
+However, the ease of tearing open a bag or pouch will often be worth it for those who don’t want to wait for frozen food to defrost overnight.

 Where do I purchase raw food for my cat?